xultaeculcis/kelp-wanted-competition/logs/dev-log.md

 - [ ] Log confusion matrix
 - [ ] Log segmentation metrics
 - [ ] Unet baseline with pre-trained ResNet-50 backbone
-- [ ] Pre-process data and add extra channels: NDVI, NDWI, EVI, water masks from different sources (NDVI, DEM) etc.
+- [x] Pre-process data and add extra channels: NDVI, NDWI, EVI, water masks from different sources (NDVI, DEM) etc.
+- [ ] Build parquet dataset for training Tree-based models -> all `kelp` pixels, few-pixel buffer around them, and random sample of 1000 `non-kelp` pixels per image
 - [ ] Train Random Forest, XGBoost, LightGBM, CatBoost on enhanced data
 - [ ] Use metadata csv as lookup for the dataset
 - [ ] Find images of the same area and bin them together to avoid data leakage (must have since CRS is missing) - use